-The University of Georgia Police Department takes a number of steps to inform students of effective security procedures and practices, as well as ways to look out for themselves and their fellow students.
-The University of Georgia Police Department's website (police.uga.edu) is a valuable source of information on topics such as crime statistics, timely warning information, crime prevention and security awareness information, and general safety.
+The UGA Police Department takes a number of steps to inform students of effective security procedures and practices, as well as ways to look out for themselves and their fellow students.
+The UGA Police Department's website (police.uga.edu) is a valuable source of information on topics such as crime statistics, timely warning information, crime prevention and security awareness information, and general safety.

-During summer orientation sessions, incoming freshmen and transfer students are introduced to general safety procedures and the services offered by the University of Georgia Police Department.
+During summer orientation sessions, incoming freshmen and transfer students are introduced to general safety procedures and the services offered by the UGA Police Department.
 Programs relating to General Safety and New/Transfer Student Orientation are offered on a regular basis by the UGA Police.
 Other programs are offered on an as-needed basis upon request.

-Additionally, a number of crime prevention and general safety topics are displayed on the UGA Police website including: Alcohol Awareness, Drug Facilitated Rape Awareness, Sexual Assault Awareness, Cycle and Scooter Safety, Housing Tips, Vehicle Theft Tips, Information regarding Weapons on Campus, Railroad Safety, and Pedestrian Safety.
+Additionally, a number of crime prevention and general safety topics are displayed on the UGA Police website including: Alcohol Awareness, Drug Facilitated Rape Awareness, Sexual Assault Awareness, Cycle and Scooter Safety, Housing Tips, Vehicle Prevention Theft Tips, Information regarding Weapons on Campus, Railroad Safety, and Pedestrian Safety.